Stochastic Resetting Accelerates Reinforcement Learning Beyond Random Search: Results

-A natural question is whether stochastic resetting provides functionality distinct from the discount factor~$\gamma$, the standard reinforcement learning parameter that controls how strongly future rewards are weighted.
-The WindyCliff environment---a stochastic cliff task in which wind blows the agent downward with probability~$p_w$, see Fig.~\ref{fig:tabular-rl-schematics}b---offers a clean test since its optimal policy is sensitive to~$\gamma$.
-Smaller~$\gamma$ values discount the distant goal reward relative to the immediate cliff penalty, favoring longer, cliff-avoidant paths, while larger~$\gamma$ favors shorter, riskier ones.
-Bellman iterations confirm that the dynamic-programming optimal path length $L^*(\gamma)$ decreases with~$\gamma$, Fig.~\ref{fig:windycliff_learning_dynamics}F. Dynamically, smaller~$\gamma$ values produce a larger region of negative $Q$-values adjacent to the cliff during Q-learning, consistent with cliff-avoidant behavior (Fig.~\ref{fig:windycliff_qtable}).
-The discount factor therefore reshapes the optimal policy itself.
+Beyond the protocol comparison, a natural question is whether resetting acts on learning differently from the controls already standard in reinforcement learning.
+The most direct comparison is the discount factor~$\gamma$, which controls how strongly the agent weighs future rewards against immediate ones.
+We turn to WindyCliff, a stochastic cliff task on a $300\!\times\!150$ grid in which the start and goal lie on the bottom row, separated by a stretch of cliff cells.
+Wind pushes the agent downward with small probability after each action, so paths skirting the cliff risk falling, which incurs a large negative reward and teleports the agent back to the start.
+The optimal policy is sensitive to~$\gamma$.
+Smaller~$\gamma$ discounts the distant goal relative to the immediate cliff penalty and favors longer, cliff-avoidant routes, while larger~$\gamma$ favors shorter, riskier ones.

-Resetting behaves differently.
-At fixed $\gamma=0.98$, varying the reset rate shifts the speed of convergence but not its endpoint.
-Agents with different resetting rates converge to the same final episode length, Fig.~\ref{fig:windycliff_learning_dynamics}A and D. Conversely, varying~$\gamma$ at fixed $r=0$ yields similar convergence rates but different final policies, each matching its respective $L^*(\gamma)$, Fig.~\ref{fig:windycliff_learning_dynamics}B and E.

-These results establish a fundamental distinction.
-Discount factors reshape the optimal policy itself, whereas stochastic resetting leaves the optimal policy unchanged but can accelerate convergence by modifying training trajectories.
+Resetting accelerates WindyCliff learning.
+As in GridWorld, at $\gamma\!=\!0.99$ the median test steps reach their floor earliest under intermediate reset rates (Fig~\ref{fig:windycliff_learning_dynamics}A), and the learning speedup exceeds the diffusive FPT speedup at every reset rate we study (Fig~\ref{fig:windycliff_learning_dynamics}B; cf.\ Fig~\ref{fig:gridworld_learning_dynamics}B).
+At high reset rates, resetting becomes detrimental to diffusive search in this geometry.
+The FPT speedup falls below one, while the learning speedup remains above one, indicating that faster random search does not account for the gain.

+The discount factor, by contrast, modifies the optimum itself.
+Dynamic-programming (DP) solutions of WindyCliff show that smaller~$\gamma$ selects longer routes well away from the cliff, while larger~$\gamma$ selects shorter, riskier routes (Fig~\ref{fig:windycliff_learning_dynamics}C).
+The DP-optimal path length shortens monotonically with~$\gamma$ (Fig~\ref{fig:windycliff_learning_dynamics}D).

+Tuning~$\gamma$ does not accelerate learning.
+The learning speedup across $\gamma$ values is essentially flat, in contrast to the strongly nonmonotonic dependence on reset rate (Fig~\ref{fig:windycliff_learning_dynamics}E; cf.\ Fig~\ref{fig:windycliff_learning_dynamics}B).
+Our results show that the discount factor reshapes the DP-optimal policy, while the reset rate accelerates learning without changing it.